Actions and Detail Panel

 Qualifications in Technical Education

-2:00pm: Guest speaker: Prof Chis Warhurst, Director, Institute for Employment Research, University of Warwick
+2:00pm: Guest speaker: Prof Chris Warhurst, Director, Institute for Employment Research, University of Warwick

-2:30pm: Break out session 2 (repeat of morning – delegates to attend ONE session)
+2:30pm: Break out session 2 (repeat of earlier session – delegates to attend ONE session)

 3:30pm: Closing remarks: Roger Taylor, Chair, Ofqual